shenzhihao/CFDEMInterFoamIB/README.md

 ## Notice:
 This solver is still on an early release.
 Questions about installing, compiling, and tutorials cases will be further replied.

+## Update logs
+2023-05-11:
+A case named "multi_sphere_fish" is added in the tutorial.
+This case can help the users to use the clump DEM model in coupling.